-Assuming that $R_t^Z(x,n)$ can be interpreted as the remaining number of splits for each component and that $\rho_t^Z(x,n)$ can be interpreted as deletion probabilities, we have that $R_t^Z(x,n)\in [0,\infty)^n$ and $\rho_t^Z(x,n) \in [0,1]^n$.
-This allows us to choose a Poisson-like Bregman for splits and a cross-entropy loss for deletions, as it is shown in LPAL.
-If we moreover assume that the base Bregman divergence is separable and splits along each component, the conditional branching flows loss becomes:
+again noting that $x$ stands for $x\in S$.
+Assuming that $R_t^{z,g}(x)$ can be interpreted as the remaining number of splits ahead of each element and that $\rho_t^{z,g}(x)$ can be interpreted as deletion probabilities, we choose a Poisson-like Bregman for splits and a cross-entropy loss for deletions.